samjebaraj21/DeepAudioClassifier/README.md

 # DeepAudioClassifier
-To classify capuchin bird calls using Tensorflow Neural Networks
+To classify capuchin bird calls using Tensorflow Neural Networks and audio manipulation